Airborne leaflet propaganda: World War II

+Japan

 "Curtis LeMay Bombing Leaflet" from 1945 warning Japanese civilians to evacuate cities.

 Leaflets were also used by the USAAF on Japan during the Pacific War.
 To create leaflets, Japan specialists and also Japanese prisoners of war were involved, and more than 500 million leaflets were dropped in Japan by the USAAF during the Pacific War.
 The leaflets aimed to not criticize Japan overall but to make citizens and soldiers demoralized and hostile toward Japanese military commanders.
 In mid-1945 it became apparent that B-29 bombers of the USAAF were raiding Japan's cities without meeting significant resistance.
 General Curtis LeMay, commander of the XXI Bomber Command, part of the Twentieth Air Force, consequently ordered the dropping of leaflets hoping to reduce the needless killing of innocent people.
 One of the leaflets dropped on targeted Japan's cities, with the text on the back, read:

 Read this carefully as it may save your life or the life of a relative or a friend.
 In the next few days, some or all of the cities named on the reverse side will be destroyed by American bombs.
 These cities contain military installations and workshops or factories, which produce military goods.
 We are determined to destroy all of the tools of the military clique that they are using to prolong this useless war.
 Unfortunately, bombs have no eyes.
 So, in accordance with America's well-known humanitarian policies, the American Air Force, which does not wish to injure innocent people, now gives you warning to evacuate the cities named and save your lives.

 America is not fighting the Japanese people but is fighting the military clique, which has enslaved the Japanese people.
 The peace, which America will bring, will free the people from the oppression of the Japanese military clique and mean the emergence of a new and better Japan.

 You can restore peace by demanding new and better leaders who will end the War.

 We cannot promise that only these cities will be among those attacked, but some or all of them will be, so heed this warning and evacuate these cities immediately.

 B-29s dropped approximately 10 million propaganda leaflets in May, 20 million in June, and 30 million in July.
 The Japanese government implemented harsh penalties against civilians who kept copies of such leaflets, including surrender passes.
 In contrast, US soldiers could pick up leaflets dropped by Japan freely, and some kept them as souvenirs.